ShadowKatStudios/OC-Minitel/OpenOS/README.md

 # Minitel for OpenOS

-This package includes the Minitel daemon, in etc/rc.d/minitel.lua, and the net library for using minitel, in usr/lib/net.lua.
+This package includes the Minitel daemon, in etc/rc.d/minitel.lua, and the minitel library for using minitel, in usr/lib/minitel.lua.

 ## Minitel daemon